Self-consistent modelling and qualitative comparison of mildly relativistic runaway electron dynamics with a closed flux surface formation model during tokamak startup: Brief introduction of startup runaway electrons

 \subsubsection{Inherent inhomogeneity in an electric field during startup}

-To clarify when the circuit model is adequate and when it is not, we investigate consistency between zero- and one-dimensional self-consistent electric fields.

-In tokamaks, the loop voltage is induced by the swing of the coil current.
-The actual value induced is somewhat reduced due to eddy currents, which flow in the opposite direction to the coil currents.
-The combined loop voltage induced by both coil and eddy currents at the conducting boundary is defined as the vacuum loop voltage, $V_{loop}$.
-However, $V_{loop}$ is not entirely available for runaway electron acceleration.
-As the plasma current ($I_p$) increases, the counter electromotive force further reduces the effective $V_{loop}$.
-This reduction in $V_{loop}$ caused by $I_p$ can be decomposed into two components: the external inductance ($E_{ind}$) and the internal inductance.
+This subsection aims to clarify three points.
+First, it conveys the startup RE context to those familiar with disruption RE modelling by clarifying how a one-dimensional self-consistent electric field obtained by solving the current diffusion equation reduces to a zero-dimensional self-consistent electric field in the circuit equation.
+Second, we show that a local electric field is inhomogeneous when the current rampup rate is finite.
+Third, we quantify an error arising from the use of the circuit equation to identify when the zero-dimensional simplification is reasonable, and when it is not.
+To clearly present these three points, we consider a simple and idealized situation: a circular plasma in a tokamak geometry $(r, \theta, \phi)$ with a large aspect ratio limit $a/R_0 \ll 1$, assuming a uniform current density profile.
+This simplification is sufficient to show inhomogeneity in an electric field profile without the full transport model as considered in Ref. \cite{Esposito1996PPCF}.

 In a one-dimensional runaway current modelling, the self-consistency in electric field is accounted for by the current diffusion equation that originates from Maxwell equation.
-In this case, the electric field is a function of radial position.
-For instance, consider a circular plasma in a tokamak geometry $(r, \theta, \phi)$ with a large aspect ratio limit $a/R_0 \ll 1$ and suppose an uniform current density profile.
-This simplification is sufficient to show inhomogeneity in an electric field profile without the full transport model as considered in Ref. \cite{Esposito1996PPCF}.
-Then, a toroidal electric field is
+In this case, the resulting toroidal electric field is a function of radial position,